workplace wellbeing

 WHAT WORKPLACES CAN DO TO HELP MENTAL HEALTH

-The above statistics on workplace mental health are astounding.
-Of particular note is that 1 in 5 Australians will, in a 12-month period, experience significant mental health issues.
-However, we don’t often reflect on how this statistic translates to our work environment.
+Given that 1 in 5 Australians will, in a 12-month period, experience significant mental health issues, it’s helpful to reflect on how this statistic translates to work environments.
 We may not pause to consider:

-That someone’s anxiety may reflect not their personality, but the immense pressure and overwhelm that they face in life.
+• That someone’s abruptness may reflect not their personality, but the immense pressure and overwhelm that they face in life.

 The bottom line for organisations?
 Do something that helps spark a conversation and bring about real change for employees.
 Great takeaways from the Deloitte report include: